São Paulo FAQs

 General FAQs

-• Thursday's Welcome Drinks is dressy casual.
+Thursday's Welcome Drinks is relaxed cocktail.
 What you would wear to a nice dinner date or a night out with friends is perfect.

-Friday's event is casual, so come in anything that feels comfortable and you would wear to spend an entire afternoon hanging out in.
+Friday's event is dressy casual, so come in something that feels comfortable and you would wear to spend an entire afternoon hanging out in.
+(But not sweats or athleisure.)

 For the wedding day on Saturday, we are requesting guests follow a black tie dress code.
 It will be fall in Brazil, so the weather will be pretty mild.
-Think floor-length dresses (bright colors and prints encouraged!) and dark suits or tuxes.
+Think floor-length dresses (bright colors and prints encouraged!), a dark suit and tie, or tuxedo.

 Traveling Around Brazil FAQs